coolrandomstuff/Its-Time-Joke-Program/README.md

 This was coded in vb.net
 The graphical payloads are transparent, so you can see windows like task manager show up, but you cant click them.
 Alt + F4 doesn't work.
-You can only shut PC down.
+You can only shut down your pc.
-This is my first program I post to github, so sorry if I do anything wrong.
+This is the first program I have ever posted to github, so sorry if I do anything wrong.

+PS. sorry about my unoptimised code.